 Sometimes teeth have damage that affects a wide area on top or slightly over the side of the tooth.
 That is when we usually recommend inlays.
 We’ll place materials that provide the most stable and long-lasting result while preventing adjacent teeth from shifting or a gradual deterioration of the bite.

 We always use muscle testing to determine the most ideal material for your particular situation.
 Our inlays are usually made either of gold or ceramics.
 These restorations are formed on a model of your teeth by our dental technician and then fitted to your tooth and cemented or bonded in place.

 If your damage is more significant, the strength of your tooth may be compromised.
 We often see teeth with old mercury fillings that are developing cracks in the enamel and underlying structure because the filling has acted as a wedge in the tooth over time.
 These teeth are best restored by either an onlay or a crown that reinforces the strength of the tooth by covering a portion of it.

 Wherever possible, we prefer to conserve the enamel of the tooth and use an onlay.
 Today we are able to do this in either gold or ceramic materials.
-Gold has traditionally been the material of choice, though with advances in ceramic and bonding technology, the majority of our patients prefer the cosmetically superior ceramic onlay.
+Gold has traditionally been the material of choice, though, with advances in ceramic and bonding technology, the majority of our patients prefer the cosmetically superior ceramic onlay or crown.

 Confidence about your teeth affects how you feel about yourself, both personally and professionally.
 Perhaps you hide your smile because of spaces from missing teeth.
 Maybe your dentures don’t feel secure.
 Perhaps you have difficulty chewing.